Flood Warning issued for Charles City, New Kent by NWS - NewsBreak

 Flood Warning issued for Charles City, New Kent by NWS

-Effective: 2021-08-20 16:39:00 EDT Expires: 2021-08-21 04:45:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-08-21 22:37:00 EDT Expires: 2021-08-22 10:45:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov.
-The next statement will be issued Saturday morning by 700 AM EDT.
+The next statement will be issued Sunday morning at 1045 AM EDT.
 Target Area: Charles City; New Kent The Flood Warning continues for the following rivers in Virginia Chickahominy River above Providence Forge affecting New Kent and Charles City Counties.
-Forecast flooding changed to Minor severity The Flood Warning continues for the Chickahominy River above Providence Forge. * Until further notice. * At 3:45 PM EDT Friday the stage was 8.7 feet. * Flood stage is 8.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 3:45 PM EDT Friday was 8.7 feet. * Forecast...Minor flooding is expected to continue through Saturday. * Impact...At 8.0 feet, The river exceeds the banks in the vicinity of the gauge along Adkins Rd.
-Water begins to enter the back of the property of a near by auto parts business.alerts.weather.gov
+The Flood Warning remains in effect The Flood Warning continues for the Chickahominy River above Providence Forge. * Until further notice. * At 9:45 PM EDT Saturday the stage was 8.4 feet. * Flood stage is 8.0 feet. * Minor flooding is occurring. * Recent Activity...The maximum river stage in the 24 hours ending at 9:45 PM EDT Saturday was 8.6 feet. * Forecast...Minor flooding is expected to continue through Sunday. * Impact...At 8.0 feet, The river exceeds the banks in the vicinity of the gauge along Adkins Rd.
+Water begins to enter the back of the property of a near by auto parts business. * Flood History...This crest compares to a previous crest of 8.4 feet on 03/05/2019.alerts.weather.gov

 Comments / 0